consindo/jono.nz/README.md

 # jono.nz

-This is my website, it uses Hexo as a static site generator.
+This is my website, it uses 11ty as a static site generator.

 ## Build & Deploy

-- `npm run server` - Run a server locally
+- `npm run dev` - Run a server locally
-- `npm run generate` - Generate the contents
+- `npm run build` - Generate the contents
-- `npm run deploy` - Uses the git deployer to deploy